skambuilds/PySpark-EMR-FraudDetection/README.md

 ##### Monitoring the Step Execution

 You can inspect the fraud detection model execution via the AWS Console.
 Just login and select the EMR service.
-Then click on the active cluster with the name you insert in the **test.tf** terraform configuration file.
+Then click on the active cluster name you provide in the **test.tf** terraform configuration file.
 Finally go into the step tab to control its status.

 ##### Destroy infrastructure